 "Much has been said concerning the insignificance of the coming election so far as it relates to business.
-It has been urged that the maintenance of the gold standard is assured, etc., but, while the theory of the case is excellent, yet as a matter of fact the man with money to invest does not want to be monetarily involved in unsettling of conditions through a change of administration.
+It has been urged that the maintenance of the gold standard is assured, etc., but, while the theory of the case is excellent, yet as a matter of the case is excellent, yet as a matter of fact the man with money to invest does not want to be monetarily invoived in unsettling of conditions through a change of administration.
 The policy of the party in power is pretty well known and its continuance in office will precipitate no difficulties.
-The policy of the opposition may be ever so clearly conjectured, but its accession to control would, I think, cause some contraction in business and financial enterprises, at least temporarily until the safety and conservatism now talked of should be more substantially demonstrated."
+The policy of the opposition may be ever so clearly conjectured, but its accession to control would, I think, cause controlled in husbass and financial cession to control would, I think, cause some contraction in business and financial enterprises, at least temporarily until the safety and conservatism now talked a should be more substantially demonstrated."